 1. Man-in-the-Middle Attack

 A man-in-the-middle attack is when an interloper places themselves in the center of communications between one entity and another – namely, a client and a server.
-This passive attack sets up to make the client look as if it’s harmlessly communicating sensitive information to the network.
+This passive attack sets up to make the client look like it’s harmlessly communicating sensitive information to the network.
 In reality, the attacker is siphoning any data that can be used for their objectives.

 2. SQL Injection

 Any website or network that uses a lot of data is subject to an SQL injection attack.
 Most networks will use the SQL language to manage their databases with commands that modify, delete, or upload new data fields.
 Hackers can use any unprotected aspect of a website to write their own SQL commands – with the potential to delete or retrieve sensitive data permanently.

 Eavesdropping attacks are another passive attack where a hacker will intercept network traffic and listen to any messages.
 This is a well-observed attack in e-commerce and retail – where attackers will intercept data being exchanged during purchases.
 Credit cards and personal information are the main assets that become vulnerable.